Hyperfoil/Hyperfoil/README.md

 - noop (default)
 - disk
 - db (postgres)
-- microservice
+- a backend

-A microservice can also be ran for the backend:
+An http backend can also be ran for the backend:

 ```
 java -jar target/http2-bench-3.3.0-SNAPSHOT.jar client -r 12000 -d 30 -w 5 -c 500 -m 10 https://localhost:8443